borbelyattila11/ImageSignal/Quantization.md

 - **Expansion:** Restores the signal to its original amplitude range on the receiver side.

 #### μ-law Companding
-Where μ is a parameter that determines the amount of compression.
+Where μ is a parameter that determines the amount of compression and x is the normalized signal amplitude (-1 <= x <= 1).

 $F(x) = \text{sign}(x) \cdot \frac{\ln(1 + \mu|x|)}{\ln(1 + \mu)}$